Admissions FAQs

 Admitted students will be invited to apply for aid at the time of admission.
 Deadlines for the aid application will be shared at that time.

 The financial aid application is designed to help the Financial Aid Committee determine how much your family can reasonably afford.
 Major considerations include income, assets, college expenses for your family members, and special circumstances such as unusual expenses or unemployment.
-Summer Science Program is typically free for a student with a family income of less than $75,000 (assuming typical expenses).
-A family income under about $140,000 will likely qualify for a discount.
+Assuming typical expenses and assets, the Summer Science Program is free for participants with a family income of $75,000 or less, and participants with a family income under approximately $140,000 will qualify for a discount.

 No, the financial aid application is available after admission decisions are announced.
 This means that your need for aid has no impact on whether you will be admitted or not.
 We aim to make the Summer Science Program accessible to all participants and encourage you to apply regardless of financial need.
 We will do our best to make Summer Science Program possible for all students with financial need.